 Toward these goals, the Ivy Center has developed a world-class research facility on-site.
 Numerous research efforts are underway, including work to isolate cancer stem cells, which have been found to be particularly resistant to standard treatments.

-In the video below, Dr. Greg Foltz of the Swedish Neuroscience Institute talks about the Ivy Center and the importance of access to clinical trials.
+In the video below, our founding director, Dr. Greg Foltz talks about the Ivy Center and the importance of access to clinical trials.
 He discusses different types of clinical trials and patient participation.

 The Ivy Center collaborates with the nation's leading cancer researchers, partners with biotech companies, and conducts clinical trials on promising new brain cancer treatments.